How the Promotion Process Works

 See Section 3.3.6 of the Faculty Handbook for further details.

-From Assistant to Associate Professor: Generally, five or more years in grade are expected.
-Three years in grade, at least two of those years must be at Georgia Tech, are considered a minimum requirement.
+From Assistant to Associate Professor: Generally, five (5) or more years in grade are expected.
+Four (4) years in rank at the time of promotion, at least two (2) of them at Georgia Tech, or two (2) years of relevant professional experience plus two (2) years as an Assistant Professor at Georgia Tech, are a minimum requirement.
+Credit for previous academic or professional experience must be explicitly stated at the time of employment.

 Hiring date, prior service credited awarded at time of hire, and leaves of absence can lead to questions about the “right” time for a faculty member to be considered for tenure or promotion.
 We encourage faculty to contact their school human resources coordinator or Assistant Dean Terri Lee or Associate Dean Kimberly Kurtis with any questions regarding their timeline for these decisions.